arashPQ/BMI-calculator/README.md

 Hi :))
-I writed this code with Python language and tkinter based .and I used customtkinter for more beauty . also you can "pip install -r requirements.txt" for install dependencies of this project . actually this project for fun, and Learn to use more python toolkits .
+I wrote this code with Python language and tkinter based .and I used customtkinter for more beauty . also you can "pip install -r requirements.txt" for install dependencies of this project . actually this project for fun, and Learn to use more python toolkits .